ccrraaiigg/NeuroScope/README.md

 # NeuroScope

-A mechanistic interpretability framework for transformer models, built in Smalltalk and designed to run in SqueakJS browsers.
+A mechanistic interpretability framework for transformer models, built in Smalltalk and designed to run in Catalyst browsers.
 NeuroScope provides an interactive, object-oriented approach to understanding how transformer neural networks work internally.

 ## 🚀 Key Features